atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 If 140, .
 11 ‘thing but her innate modesty, and ll ‘ the good advice her father had given I "I her, prevented her from complying with his wishes.
-He told her there was still I another way to hincler the separation she I fo much dreaded : ~ “Try. to prevail I “on Mr. and Mrs. Selby to Spend the j “winter in London also."
+He told her there was still I another way to hincler the separation she I fo much dreaded : ~ Try. to prevail I on Mr. and Mrs. Selby to Spend the j winter in London also."
 ^1 Fanny, though by no means in a plea
 Igjlj font humour, could not help stniling at in what she looked upon as the most impro
 I bable of all improbable schemes— —
-“Nothing upon earth, I am Sure, " Said j she, “will make my father quit his
+Nothing upon earth, I am Sure, " Said j she, will make my father quit his
-I “farm, and live in London."
+I farm, and live in London."
-Lumley replied, “A very trifle will “soon make your mother determine I ■ “upon it immediately; and I really I think Mr. Selby ought to comply
+Lumley replied, A very trifle will soon make your mother determine I ■ upon it immediately; and I really I think Mr. Selby ought to comply with
-“with
 I
 I
 %
 ft
 .
 141
-with a request of this kind— — is a “pity to keep two, such fine girls, as “you and your sister are, confined in fo “retired a place, without letting you “see a little of life, and giving you “both an opportunity at least to make “your fortunes."
+with a request of this kind— — is a pity to keep two, such fine girls, as you and your sister are, confined in fo retired a place, without letting you see a little of life, and giving you both an opportunity at least to make your fortunes."
 The careless ease with which Lumley mentioned Fanny with her sister, upon ft this occasion, perfectly convinced her that he had not the least intention of marrying her.
 She figheel again; yet llie thought with him, that it w" as a pity stie and her sister Should lose the golden opportunity he mentioned.